Does a Christian have to attend every service a church has?

 Is baptism required before a person can receive communion?

-Answer: It is not stated in Scripture that a person must be baptized before being able to receive the Lord’s Supper.
-However, the same requirement for both baptism and partaking of the Lord’s Supper is salvation through faith in the death, burial and resurrection of Jesus Christ.
+Answer: Scripture does not state that a person must be baptized before being able to receive the Lord’s Supper.
+However, the same requirement for both baptism and partaking of the Lord’s Supper is salvation through faith in the death, burial, and resurrection of Jesus Christ.